 i.
 After broadcasting seed, drag with an old box spring mattress, chain link fence, or ATV harrow drag.
 Soybeans like to be planted deeper than most other seeds (1”-2”).
 Then roll with either a heavy-roller, cultipacker, or drive ATV over seed to ensure better seed-to-soil contact for better germination.
 Rolling is preferred.

 ii.
-Harrows or a Cultivator can also be used to incorporate seeds 1”-2” deep but caution should be used not to incorporate to deep.
+Harrows or a Cultivator can also be used to incorporate seeds 1”-2” deep but caution should be used not to incorporate to deep or damage seed.

 1. Lime requires time to change pH, add lime as early as possible.

 2. Avoid hot weather; plant when rain is in the near forecast.